Military veterans in LA

 After posting these photos, the City of Los Angeles removed the tents from the street.
 The Veterans Administration accepted some of the homeless vets onto the VA grounds and provided them with new tents, other vets refused to enter and just moved to another location to live on the streets.
 The problem still exists.

-Text & Photos: Ave Pildas
+Text and Photos: Ave Pildas

 Original text in English - In house translation